-For all modules, formal feedback is obtained from the External Examiners that are appointed and managed by Wrexham University.
+For all modules, formal feedback is obtained from the External Examiners.
 The External Examiners will visit at least once per academic year to examine various aspects of the programme and submit a written report at the end of each academic year.
 The external examiner element is not only for moderation and evaluation; it is also developmental.